meremeev/tensor-glue/README.md

 Generic header-only tensor library, intended be used as a middle layer between GPU and CPU devices in heterogeneous applications.

 Library provides template of tensor implementation based on CUDA Unified Memory - *ManagedTensor<T>* which provide smooth synchronization across GPU and CPU domains and across multiple GPU devices.
-Is supports all CUDA compatible types.
+It supports all CUDA compatible types.

 ManageTensor implementation requires:
 - 64-bit host application.